Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Packers stats and trends

-- The Packers have always covered the spread this season when favored by 4.5 points or more.
+- The Packers have been favored by 4.5 points or more two times this season and have covered the spread in all of them.

-- Green Bay's games this year have hit the over on two of five set point totals (40%).
+- Green Bay's games this year have hit the over two times in five opportunities (40%).

-- The Packers rack up four more points per game (24) than the Bears surrender (20).
+- This year, the Packers rack up four more points per game (24) than the Bears allow (20).

-- Green Bay is 4-0 against the spread and 4-0 overall in games when it scores more than 20 points.
+- Green Bay is 4-0 against the spread and 4-0 overall in games when it records more than 20 points.

-- When Green Bay churns out over 331.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- Green Bay is 3-0 against the spread and 3-0 overall when the team totals more than 331.8 yards.

-- The Packers have turned the ball over five times this season, two fewer than the Bears have forced (7).
+- The Packers have five giveaways this season, while the Bears have seven takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.